open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/hardware/loihi-intel/index.md

     released: true
     retired: true
 product_name: Loihi
+summary: >-
-summary: Loihi 1 is Intel's advanced neuromorphic chip, designed to mimic brain-like processing, enabling efficient, adaptive machine learning applications.
+  Loihi 1 is Intel's advanced neuromorphic chip, designed to mimic brain-like processing, enabling efficient, adaptive machine learning applications.
 title: Loihi - Intel
+category: uncategorized
 ---

 Loihi is an experimental neuromorphic computer chip developed by Intel Labs as a research platform for spike-based neural networks and computational neuroscience.
 Formally announced in 2017, it represents a significant advancement in neuromorphic hardware capabilities compared to prior academic and industry prototypes.